Employee and Non-employee Travel Allowances

 Rate tables by quarter are available below for both employees and non-employees.
 The rates are applicable to all travel commencing on or after the effective date indicated in each table.

-An eligible employee is entitled to the reimbursement of incremental dependent care expenses, supported by receipts, up to the rate noted in the tables.
+An eligible employee is entitled to the reimbursement of incremental dependent care expenses, supported by receipts, up to the rate noted in the table.

-Where employees are authorized to travel by private vehicle, they shall be reimbursed at a rate noted in the tables (taxes included).
-Normally, reimbursement for the use of personal vehicles happens at IDRC’s head office in Ottawa and exceptionally in the regional offices; therefore, IDRC uses a flat rate allowance for the use of private vehicles in Ontario as published by the NJC.
+Where employees are authorized to travel by private vehicle on Centre business, they shall be reimbursed at a rate noted in the table (taxes included).
+Normally, reimbursement for the use of personal vehicles happens at IDRC’s head office in Ottawa and exceptionally in the regional offices (as per paragraph 8.8.5(b) of Chapter 8 on Overseas Staff - Ottawa-hired of MPM Volume I).
+In both cases, IDRC uses the same flat rate allowance per kilometre that is applied for the use of private vehicles in Ontario as published by the NJC.

 An employee lodging in non-commercial accommodation, while on travel status, may claim the amount noted in the tables and the amount is exclusive of the meal per diem.